volcano-sh/kubegene-website/content/docs/about/kubedag.md

 toc = true
 aliases = ["/docs/about/"]
 [menu.main]
-  parent = "What is Kubegene?"
+  parent = "What is KubeGene?"
   weight = 2
 +++

 ## Overview

 Kubedag is a workflow engine on Kubernetes platform.
 It is dedicated to making Gene Sequencing workflow execute in container easily.
-Anywhere you are running Kubernetes, you should be able to run Kubegene.
+Anywhere you are running Kubernetes, you should be able to run KubeGene.

 ## Goals